-We have reached to a point where everyone has had it with the found-footage genre.
-Yes I know its a nice way to showcase a story when you are low on cash, but what I have come to realize through years of it is that the found-footage genre has been used to make the content of a film more effective when it quite frankly isn’t.
-I am glad that films like Creep prove me wrong.
+We have reached a point where everyone has had it with the found-footage genre.
+Yes, I know its a nice way to showcase a story when you are low on cash, but what I have come to realize through years is that the found-footage genre has been used to make the content of a film more effective when it quite frankly isn’t.
+I am glad that films like Creep (available on Netflix) prove me wrong.
 It’s an effective slow burner that is not always rewarding but it still manages to get you interested.

-Mark Duplass is one of my favorite people working in films today.
+Mark Duplass is one of my favourite artists working in films today.
 Not because he has chosen good indie and mainstream films but because he hasn’t forgotten his roots.
 Every now and then he goes back to doing what he started with his underrated 2005 comedy ‘The Puffy Chair.’
 If you have seen The Puffy Chair you know exactly what you have to expect from Creep.

-Mark Duplass‘s The Puffy Chair was about a guy on a road-trip to get a chair for his father’s birthday.
-It was astounding to see how he managed to encompass real life situations with heart-warming relationship jargon.
-I agree, that these films do not have anything humongous going on but there subtle outlook wins you over.
+Mark Duplass‘s The Puffy Chair was about a guy on a road trip to get a chair for his father’s birthday.
+It was astounding to see how he managed to encompass real-life situations with heart-warming relationship jargon.
+I agree, that these films do not have anything humongous going on but their subtle outlook wins you over.

 Duplass plays a complete wacko here.
 His performance is enough dough for you to chew on.
-Playing a paranoiac wolf-loving asshole, he excels in everything his character had to stretch through.
-His humor makes you cringe.
-Its not creepy as hell but its definitely a ring-o-bell.
+Playing a paranoiac wolf-loving asshole, he excels in everything his character had to stretch though.
+His humour makes you cringe.
+It is not creepy as hell but its definitely a ring-o-bell.
 Partic plays the receiver of all the strangeness and he plays Aaron really well.
 There were a few times where I saw the creepiness overtake his nature.
 I mean, who lives alone like the way he did?
 His breathlessness was just something the camera caught on?
 Well, these are questions which can never be answered I guess.